microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 python3 optimized_matmul_generator.py
 ```

-The generator script produces a HAT package (`hello_matmul.hat`).
+The generator script produces a HAT file (`optimized_matmul.hat`).
 Examine this file, and you will see that it contains the exported function with the following meta-data:

 ```toml
 [functions.optimized_matmul_py_4a6286d9]